 Eligible DVA clients can access ALDs through the RAP either on their own or in combination with hearing aids.
 Some clients may require a combination of ALDs to support their lifestyle and hearing requirements.

 Access to items under the RAP is via prescription from an appropriate assessing health provider.
-Information about how to arrange access to ALDs through the RAP is available on the DVA Hearing Providers page.
+Information about how to arrange access to ALDs through the RAP is available on the DVA RAP Providers page.

 Mild tinnitus and hearing loss can usually be managed with fully subsidised hearing devices provided under the HSP.
 DVA clients with severe tinnitus, or who are not eligible for the HSP, may be eligible for treatment under the DVA Tinnitus Program.